ansys/api-eigen-example/README.md

 Other Ansys Python packages are available through the Ansys GitHub Enterprise account or through `PyPI <https://www.pypi.org>`_.

-If you want to use Python versions of the API Eigen Example project,install the demo-eigen-wrapper, which is a wrapper to the Eigen library that uses pybind11:
+If you want to use Python versions of the API Eigen Example project, install the demo-eigen-wrapper, which is a wrapper to the Eigen library that uses pybind11:

 ```
     pip install -r requirements/requirements_eigen_wrapper.txt ./src/ansys/eigen/cpp/eigen-wrapper